 Explain Flutter Widgets and their Types

 It is one of the important Flutter interview questions.
 Flutter relies heavily on widgets to declare and build the user interface.
 A widget is an app’s root, whatever construct will be coded inside a widget.
-They describe an app view based on its current state and configuration.
+Card widget in flutter describes an app view based on its current state and configuration.
 If you make any modifications to the code, the widget will alter its description according to the difference between the old and the new one.
 The minimal changes will be synced up accordingly.
 We’ve got two types of widgets here:

 Stateful – dynamic widgets whose inner data can be altered within the widget’s lifetime.
 It has a createState() method instead of build() method.
 Examples include Slider, Checkbox, InkWell, and so on.